fabio-mon/Reweight_trees/README.md

 -Customize some variables inside the C programs.
 ------
 ![image](https://github.com/chuwang1/Reweight_trees/blob/main/Variables.png)
-You need to provide the Process name,year, target node and input_node.
+You need to provide:
+-Process name,
+-year,
+-target_nodes(you can put more than one nodes at here.)
+-input_node(your sample's node).

 Then you can change the vector of cats.
 Set your categroy inside this cats vector.By default,there are two cats(HHWWggTag_2 and HHWWggTag_3).